 The CEPS FUEL Fund assists in launching students into high-impact experiences by providing financial support in the form of stipends for internships and internship-related expenses.
 We strive to support those undergraduate students who are proactively seeking experiences that contribute to their career goals while acknowledging that financial assistance may be needed to complete the experience.

-The FUEL Fund provides $3000 stipends that can be used to supplement unpaid internships ($5000 stipend) or housing expenses ($3000 stipend).
+The FUEL Fund provides $3000 stipends that can be used to support unpaid internships or housing expenses.
 Applications are accepted on a rolling basis and will be reviewed bi-weekly.

 The FUEL Fund is designed to assist undergraduate students in gaining industry experience.
 Regretfully, it cannot fund UNH/on-campus experiences.

 We will be able to support up to 10 students for the summer of 2024.
 We encourage you to submit an application if any of the following apply to your situation:

 - You’ve secured an internship related to your career goals that is unpaid OR paying $15/hour or less.